badhive/alca/docs/SEQUENCES.md

 range that all the rules must trigger within for the sequence to match.
 This is particularly useful when you want to search for particular behaviours that would be suspicious within a short time range.

 The time identifier `s` denotes the number of seconds that the span range is. `m` denotes the number of minutes.
+For example, `5m` max span = 5 minute trigger window.

 Sequences do **not** store data or event records.
 They simply monitor the times at which their rules were triggered, and perform a check to see if the difference between the latest and earliest trigger times is less than the max span.